henrique-efonseca/Astro-Pi/README.md

 # Special thanks </b> <br>
   <ul>
     <li> M. Cristina Pinho - Our mentor for this project for all the support<br>
-    <li> Francisco Santos - Professor at Instituto Superior Técnico for his scientific review of our experience <br>
+    <li> Francisco Santos - Professor at Instituto Superior Técnico for his scientific review of our experiment <br>
     <li> Afonso Gonçalves - Our friend for his help reviewing the code <br>
    </ul>
    <br>